 Look at what you’re charging and whether it could be improved:

-- Do your clients understand exactly what they’re getting and what’s not included?
+- Do your clients understand exactly what’s including and not included?

 - Do you need to revise your terms and conditions?

-- Are your terms and conditions clear and obvious and in multiple places?
+- Are your terms and conditions clear and available in multiple places?

 - Is it time to raise your prices?